-- A thorough and comprehensive prepared financial statements drive accountability and hence helps the financial markets to operate in an efficient manner.
+- Comprehensive prepared financial statements drive accountability and help the financial markets operate efficiently.

-- Since these reports are to be prepared in line with the compliance requirements of the federal laws, such reports are standardized in nature and easy for the layman to understand them.
+- Since these reports are to be prepared in line with the compliance requirements of the federal laws, such reports are standardized and easy for laymen to understand.

-- As a compliance requirement, the quarterly reports are to be filed within 45 days with each quarter-end.
+- As a compliance requirement, the quarterly reports must be filed within 45 days with each quarter-end.

-- This ensures that stakeholders have prompt access to key information and they can easily drive key decision making for themselves.
+- It ensures that stakeholders have prompt access to crucial information, and they can easily drive critical decision-making for themselves.

-- This ensures the reduction in volatility that comes into the picture of price-sensitive entities.
+- It ensures the reduction in volatility that comes into the picture of price-sensitive entities.

-- Such practices enhance investor confidence and reduce the competitive disadvantages that exist between different markets.
+- Such practices enhance investor confidence and reduce the competitive disadvantages between different markets.

 Difference Between Quarterly Report and Annual Report

-- The annual reports are reports that the business has to release to its shareholders on an annual basis.
+- The annual reports are reports that the business has to release to its shareholders annually.

-- The quarterly reports may be composed of the only year’s financial statements and quarter financials which are normally unaudited.
+- The quarterly reports may be composed of the only year’s financial statements and quarter financials, generally unaudited.
 They do not have any auditor opinion or management discussion analysis.

-This has been a guide to what is a quarterly report.
-Here we discuss requirement, format, example and how does quarterly report works along with advantages and disadvantages.
+This article has been a guide to what is a Quarterly Report.
+Here we explain its requirements, format, examples, advantages, and disadvantages in detail.
 You may learn more about financing from the following articles –